TaldenV/chat_server/README.md

+## Motivation

+Learning how to build and deploy different types of full-stack applications using Docker

+## How to run and install the project

+This project is easy to run through GitHub Codespaces.

-Open the repo in GitHub codespaces, then run the rust echo server:
+To start, open the repo in GitHub Codespaces, then connect to the rust echo server in the terminal:

 > nc localhost 8080

+use `Ctrl + C` to exit